“I can’t get to sleep.

 1. Mindfulness of Body and Breath

-The meditations that accompany the book, Mindfulness: The Eight-Week Meditation Programme for a Frantic World will help you find peace and contentment when it is most needed.
-The voice of the author, Professor Mark William, provides a warm, friendly guide through a set of ten, beautifully orchestrated meditations.
+The meditations that accompany the book, Mindfulness: The Eight-Week Meditation Programme for a Frantic World (Williams & Penman, 2011) will help you find peace and contentment when it is most needed.
+The voice of the author, Professor Mark Williams, provides a warm, friendly guide through a set of 10 beautifully orchestrated meditations.

 One episode, Mindfulness of body and breath (linked below), when used regularly, will help you center your mind and prepare for a good night’s sleep.